kaarthis/Projects/prd/security/custom-credential-provider.md

 We are excited to introduce native support for custom kubelet credential providers in AKS, enabling seamless authentication to any container registry including AWS ECR, Google GCR, Harbor, and other enterprise registries.
 This feature eliminates the need for complex workarounds and provides the same secure, managed experience that customers enjoy with Azure Container Registry.

-Customers on Kubernetes version 1.34+ will be able to further configure and utilize [projected Service Account Tokens](https://github.com/kubernetes/enhancements/blob/master/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md) for their credential provider, allowing them to tie credentials to workload specific service accounts for enhanced security and access controls.

 **Addressing Key Challenges**

 This feature addresses a critical gap for enterprise customers who want to or need to pull images from multiple registry sources.
 Previously, customers had to implement complex workarounds involving manual secret management or third-party solutions.
 A common workaround has been the DaemonSet-based approach, where customers deploy a DaemonSet to install and configure credential provider binaries on each node.
 These workarounds are typically unsupported, fragile during cluster upgrades or scaling, and often leads to inconsistent authentication behavior and increased operational overhead.